mokolabs/the.railsi.st/README.markdown

 ### Overview

-This app contains [the.railsi.st](http://the.railsi.st/), my Ruby/Rails blog and the code used to generate it.
+This app contains [the.railsi.st](http://the.railsi.st/), my Ruby on Rails blog, and the code used to generate it.

 The blog is created using the [Jekyll](http://github.com/mojombo/jekyll), the blog-aware, static site generator.
 Jekyll allows you to easily publish a blog or other static website without a database or persistent blogging application.